Business Resources for Coronavirus (COVID-19)

 Our goal is to minimize the impact on our community by looking to our public health experts for guidance related to COVID-19.
 Here are some additional resources for your reference.

 - Kansas Department of Health and Environment

 - Riley County Health Department - In cooperation with Ascension Via Christi and local medical partners a screening phone line available at 785-323-6400.
-This number will be used to answer basic questions that you may have to help determine if you should contact your local health care provider.

 - Centers for Disease Control and Prevention